How to Use a Smoking Oven

-A guide on smoking your fish at home, including information about home smokers in the UK, wood chips and also detailed instructions on how to smoke mackerel.
+This is our guide on how to use a smoking oven to smoke your fish at home, including information about home smoking ovens in the UK, wood chips and also detailed instructions on how to smoke mackerel.
 Anybody can home smoke – it is really easy!

 Smoking your own fish (or other things for that matter) is much easier than people imagine.
 On this page you will see in step by step detail exactly how to make your own delicious smoked mackerel fillet.

 The method demonstrated can be used for any fish or other meat or vegetable.
 We have given some alternative ideas below but it really is just a question of experimenting.

 The methods given for home smoking are not necessarily the only way or the correct way but they are what works for us.

 We supply several different hot smokers:

 - The Mini Cameron Outdoor smoker with it’s own outdoor stand and independent burner.
 These are great for taking out and about and it all packs compactly for easy transport or storage.

 - The Mini Cameron smoking oven can also be purchased without the outdoor stand and burner and can be used on any heat source such as a hob, BBQ or outdoor gas burner

 - We have two large stove top smoking ovens, the Camerons Stovetop Smoker and a Kitchen Craft Home Made Stainless Steel Smoking Oven – both of these are suitable for gas, electric, induction or open fire including barbeque.